The Stanley Parable: 2013 remake

 Shortly after the release of the original mod, Wreden was contacted by William Pugh, a player who had experience in creating environments within the Source engine and had previously won a Saxxy Award for his work.
 Pugh had heard of the mod through word of mouth, and after being impressed with playing it, saw that Wreden was looking for help for improving the mod.
 The two collaborated each day for two years for the revamped mod.
 Though initially Wreden wanted to recreate the original game "beat for beat", his discussions with Pugh led to them deciding to alter existing material and add more, an "interpolation" of the original game, and creating a stand-alone title.
 The remake includes the six endings from the original, as well as updating the game with several newly created endings.
-Brighting returned to voice the narrator in the remake, as Wreden considered his performance "half the reason this game has been successful".
+Brighting returned to voice the Narrator in the remake, as Wreden considered his performance "half the reason this game has been successful".
 Additionally, a custom soundtrack was created for the remake, composed by Blake Robinson, Yiannis Ioannides, and Christiaan Bakker.

+Pugh collaborated with Wreden on The Narrator's script, with each of them adding elements that would then be tweaked and expanded upon by the other.
+One would also make changes to the environment, which another would then use to flesh out The Narrator's personality.
+Wreden stated that the first scene where the player can make a choice—in which The Narrator states Stanley went through the left door while the player can elect to also choose the right door—was designed carefully to make sure players did not see anything wrong with the moment, wanting the choice to be made by the player of their own agency and thinking.
+Pugh additionally noted The Narrator's bias in constructing a story played a role in the game's development in terms of the office's visual appearance, stating that the lack of various usual office-based objects would be the result of the narrator not considering to include unimportant functional items.
+Davey Wreden stated that the game was about the relationship between the player and The Narrator, with Wreden saying that "I don't think it's a power struggle between you and me, but I also don't think it's really a power struggle between Stanley and the narrator.
+Ultimately, these things are trying to understand one another, but they're having great difficulty doing so."
+He additionally noted that the potential for reconciliation between the player and The Narrator was always there, but entirely dependent on how players choose to play the game.
+According to Wreden, the split between those who elect to follow The Narrator's advice and those who do not was around a "fifty-fifty split."